Dixon's factorization method

 In number theory, Dixon's factorization method (also Dixon's random squares method or Dixon's algorithm) is a general-purpose integer factorization algorithm; it is the prototypical factor base method.
 Unlike for other factor base methods, its run-time bound comes with a rigorous proof that does not rely on conjectures about the smoothness properties of the values taken by a polynomial.

 The algorithm was designed by John D. Dixon, a mathematician at Carleton University, and was published in 1981.

 Basic idea

 Dixon's method is based on finding a congruence of squares modulo the integer N which is intended to factor.
+We explain the basic idea here by first describing Fermat's factorization method, then how Dixon's method proceeds differently.

-Fermat's factorization method finds such a congruence by selecting random or pseudo-random x values and hoping that the integer x^{2} mod N is a perfect square (in the integers):
+Fermat's factorization method finds such a congruence by selecting random or pseudo-random x values and hoping that the integer x^{2} mod N is a nontrivial perfect square (in the integers):